SonjaKK/StudentManager.Docs/docs/People/finding-people.md

 -	Click on search input box
 -	Type in the the first thre characters or more of their ID number, First Name, Last Name or Student/Employee Code
 - Select View
-- To view a tutorial or the steps which need to be followed, please select the tutorial URL https://www.iorad.com/player/116327/Searching-for-users-in-Student-Manager
+- To view a tutorial or the steps which need to be followed, please select the tutorial [link] (https://www.iorad.com/player/116327/Searching-for-users-in-Student-Manager)